dracupid/nobone/readme.md

 					<em>{ array }</em>
 				</b></p>
 				<p>The parsed comments.
-Something like:
+Each item is something like:
 <pre>{
 	module: 'nobone'
 	name: 'parse_comment'